 Borrower Debt-to-Income Ratio

 USDA guidelines typically allow a borrower to spend a maximum of 29% of their monthly gross income on their mortgage payment and other housing-related expenses.
 This is known as the front end debt-to-income ratio, or the maximum percentage of a borrower's monthly gross income that can be spent on total monthly housing expense, which includes your mortgage payment, property tax, homeowners insurance, USDA insurance and other housing-related expenses.
 For example, if a borrower makes $4,000 per month in gross income, the borrower can spend $1,160 per month on his or her mortgage payment plus property tax, homeowners insurance, USDA mortgage insurance fees and other applicable housing-related expenses ($4,000 * .29 = $1,160).

 USDA loan requirements typically allow borrowers to spend a maximum of 41% of their monthly gross income on total monthly housing expense plus all other monthly debt expenses including credit card, auto and student loan payments.
 This is known as a back end debt-to-income ratio.
 For example, if a borrower makes $4,000 per month in gross income, the borrower can spend $1,640 per month on his or her total monthly housing expense plus all other debt payments ($4,000 * .41 = $1,640).
 The lower borrowers' monthly debt payments, the more they can spend on their mortgage payment and total housing expense, which enables them to qualify for a larger mortgage.
-The USDA allows higher debt-to-income ratios in cases where borrowers have higher credit scores (above 660), stable employment and income history (two-plus years), potential for increased earnings and the ability to save money.
+The USDA allows higher debt-to-income ratios in cases where borrowers have higher credit scores (above 680), stable employment and income history (at least two years), significant financial reserves, potential for increased earnings and the ability to save money.